tmsquid/ByuTheMovieDatabase/README.md

 # ByuTheMovieDatabase

 Written By: Timothy McCarthy

 Phone: 408-410-3156

 Program Name: BYU The Movie Database

+"webapp" files can be found in  "ByuTheMovieDb-13012020-01\src\main\webapp" "webservice" files can be found in "ByuTheMovieDb-13012020-01\src\main\java\trm\mccarthycrew\byuthemoviedb" Test files can be found in "ByuTheMovieDb-13012020-01\src\test\java"

 How to run:
 This application was designed using Netbeans 8.1.
 The language is written in JAVA, JavaScript and HTML.